esphome/esphome-docs/components/deep_sleep.rst

     it will no longer enter deep sleep mode and you can upload your OTA update.

     Remember to turn "OTA mode" off again after the OTA update by sending a MQTT message with the payload ``OFF``.
-To enter the the deep sleep again after the OTA update send a message on topic "sleep_mode" with payload on.
+To enter the the deep sleep again after the OTA update send a message on the topic ``livingroom/sleep_mode`` with payload ``ON``.
 Deep sleep will start immediately.
 Don't forget to delete the payload before the node wakes up again.

     .. code-block:: yaml